Kx1742/OrderManagementSystem/README.md

 ## Project Overview

-This project is a McDonald's Order System that allows customers, VIP customers, and managers to interact with the system.
-The system includes functionalities for creating orders, managing bots, and processing orders.
+This project is a McDonald's Order Management System built with Laravel, designed to handle customer and VIP orders.
+It includes features for order creation, bot management, and automated order processing using Laravel's job queue system.

 ## Key Features